L1lith/Sandhands/README.md

 ## [Documentation](https://l1lith.github.io/Sandhands/home)

 ## Update V1.7.0 Fresh Feature: Boolean Logic
 I've just implemented boolean logic inside of Sandhands, and to ensure it works correctly I've included a new set of tests!
-There's now 138 total tests :D
+There's now 138 total tests :D (Note: I have not yet documented these features.
+If you'd like to try it out feel free to dig around in the new tests to see how I use it)

 ## Example Usage
 ```